sematext/docs/docs/logs/json-messages-over-syslog.md

 If you have issues with `logrotate` or other utilities that truncate or organize the files you monitor, upgrade rsyslog to version 8.1.5 or later and the problems should go away.
-The file input module gets [inotify](https://en.wikipedia.org/wiki/Inotify)support and you also have a [new configuration format](http://www.rsyslog.com/doc/rainerscript.html) at your disposal, which is easier to maintain:
+The file input module gets [inotify](https://en.wikipedia.org/wiki/Inotify) support and you also have a [new configuration format](http://www.rsyslog.com/doc/rainerscript.html) at your disposal, which is easier to maintain:

 **Tailing Files via Inotify; New Config Format**  Expand source